► Lightly refreshed PHEV driven

 The trade-off is it takes an extra 30 minutes to charge the car using a 16A/3.6kW charge point – this now takes four hours.

-How can I spot a 2019 Mitsubishi Outlander?
+How can I spot a new Mitsubishi Outlander?

 With difficulty.
 Mitsi’s goals for the 2019 update clearly didn’t include major styling changes.
 In fact, even sat next to an 18-spec car, it takes a few moments to spot the newer LED headlights, lightly tweaked front grille and bumpers.
 The new design for the wheels is the biggest giveaway.